 Development of a personal drawing style at an advanced level, working in series with the goal of producing a coherent group of works.
 Prerequisite: ART 4B.
 (Repeatable: May be taken two times only.)

-ART 46R-Individual Problems in Sculpture (2 units) CSU/UC
+ART 46R-Individual Problems in Sculpture

 Advanced techniques and processes; creative and personal expression in three-dimensional forms.
 Prerequisite: ART 14B.
 (Repeatable: May be taken two times only.)

 Astronomy